 Violation 9 – Failure to implement BMPs that are effective in reducing or preventing pollutants in storm water discharges (CGP Att.
 E, section B.5.e)

 During the November 29 through December 4, 2018, inspections, staff observed 118 locations where BMPs were not effective in reducing or preventing pollutants in storm water discharges.
-In addition, storm water runoff samples collected by staff during the November 29, 2018, inspection showed turbidity levels as high as 896 NTU, well above the 250 NTU as a numeric action level in the CGP that triggers additional pollution control requirements for Risk Level 3 sites.
+In addition, storm water runoff samples collected by staff during the November 29, 2018, inspection showed turbidity levels as high as 896 NTU, well above the 250 NTU as a numeric action level (NAL) in the CGP that triggers additional pollution control requirements for Risk Level 3 sites.